Is Hail Damage Covered by Homeowners Insurance?

 Homeowners insurance policies that cover hail damage claims often exclude coverage for cosmetic and preventable damage.
 If your roof or other parts of your home still function properly after a hailstorm, your insurance company likely won’t pay to fix any aesthetic damage caused by the hail.

 Meanwhile, even if a hailstorm does cause functional damage to your home, your claim could still be turned down if your insurance provider determines that the damage wouldn’t have happened if you had maintained your home or roof properly.
+For example, if there is already a hole in your roof prior to a hailstorm, your insurer likely will not pay to fix it after a chunk of hail makes the hole even larger.

 What’s the Average Payout for a Roof Hail Damage Insurance Claim?

 Insurance companies paid out $12,913 for the average hail-related home insurance claim from 2017 to 2021.[5]
 This average accounts for all types of hail claims and not just those involving roof damage.
-Since the roof is generally one of the most expensive parts of your home to repair, it’s likely that the average payout for roof-specific hail claims is even higher.[6]
+Since the roof is generally one of the most expensive parts of your home to repair, it’s possible that the average payout for roof-specific hail claims is even higher.[6]

 What Cities Are the Most Vulnerable to Hail Damage in the U.S.?